ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 You will be notified that the connection is not private.
 The reason for that is that the Rancher deployment uses a self-signed certificate by an unknown authority 'dynamiclistener-ca'.
 It is used for secure communication between internal components.
 Since it's your local environment this is not an issue and you can proceed to the website.
-If you can't continue using the Chrome browser, you can try with another browser, i.e. Firefox.
+If you can't continue using the Chrome browser, you can try with another browser, e.g. Firefox.

-You will be prompted to set a password which later will be used to login to Rancher.
-The password will be used often, that's why you shouldn't forget it.
+You will be prompted to set a password which later will be used to log in to Rancher.
+The password will often be used, so you shouldn't forget it.

 .. figure:: kubernetes/rancher_password.png
    :align: center